Silicon Valley Delights

 There have been other treats as well, for the layover in Silicon Mecca is beginning to yield true enlightenment (except, perhaps, where gravity is concerned: I keep adding new toys to the bike).
 Freshest in my mind is yesterday’s visit to NASA’s Ames Research Center.

-Standing before a CRAY-2 is a sort of religious experience (mathematics is music for the mind; music is mathematics for the soul).
+Standing before a Cray-2 is a sort of religious experience.
 268.4 megawords of 64-bit-wide, 80 nanosecond main memory.
 A 4.1 nanosecond clock.
 15 miles of wire.
 195 kilowatts dissipated by a waist-high, 2-ton cylindrical computation engine 53” across.
 Towers of circulating fluorocarbon cooling fluid.
 This Cray (named Navier) doesn’t mess around with terminal I/O — it talks through optical fibers with a roomful of subservient Amdahls and VAX’s (named Amelia, Fred, Orville, Wilbur, Meyer, and Prandtl) which handle the minor chores like communications and file management.
 It also has wide-bandwidth links directly via satellite (not dial-up nodes) to research computers around the world.
 This thing is a number cruncher, big time, dedicated to airflow modeling, finite element analysis, computational chemistry, and other things that we personal computer users seldom get to take very seriously.

 I stood there in conversation with one of the resident system wizards, trying to intellectually grasp the notion of a 28-million determinant array — or the system’s raw computing speed of 1.72 billion floating-point operations per second.